“How do I get twitter followers fast in 2018?” You ask!

-Users will be happy to follow y1ur brand if you tell them to (and give reasons why).
-This is where you’ll showcase a little about your business, how you can help and who your target is.
-For instance, if your online store sells t-shirts, you can let users know that you’ll be tweeting out discount codes, giveaway links, special content etc.
+Users will be happy to follow you if you tell them to (and give reasons why).
+This is where you showcase a little about your business, how you can help and who your target is.

 All thanks to Twitter’s 280 characters upgrade, brands can now tell stories that grab users’ attention in 2018 and beyond.

 Joshua Baer, @JoshuaBaer;

 Follow me if you want the scoop on startups and tech at #SXSW2017.

 Keep it simple, punchy, lively and straight to the point.

 21: Send a Personal Thank You (with gifs) to Anyone that Likes, Comments, or Retweets You.

 This is one of the most powerful ways to build relationships, friendships and partners on twitter.
 Thanking each and everyone that engages with your stuff or follows you.
 I love how Keith Keller, does this;

 Happy Music Monday.. #HappyMusicMonday